A Guide to Medical Record Retrieval

 How Does a Retrieval Service Help?

-Partnering with a medical record retrieval company to retrieve medical records for a case can save significant time and resources.
+Whether you’re a law firm or an insurance company, partnering with a medical record retrieval company to retrieve medical records for a case can save significant time and resources.
 A medical record retrieval service partner can:

 • Keep you compliant with HIPAA-compliant retrieval practices and a fully secure HIPAA compliant online portal